thingsiplay/findpick/README.md

 ### Directories

-List only directories and show a preview box in `fzf` for every file.
+List only directories.
+Show a preview box in `fzf` to list content of each folder.
 Note, the option `-p` only works with `fzf`:

 ```
 $ fp -p -td